Psychevus/WebSocket-ChatApp/README.md

 ## Telemetry
 Metrics are exported using OpenTelemetry and Prometheus.
 Grafana Live can be used to visualise latency in real time.
 The Prometheus scrape endpoint is exposed on port `8001` from the Django container.
+The metrics HTTP server exposes `/metrics` so Prometheus can scrape `http://localhost:8001/metrics`.
+Import `docs/grafana-dashboard.json` into Grafana to view a panel showing the P95 WebSocket latency.

 Tracing is also enabled.
 Run the app with:
 ```bash